Sley530/monty/README.md

 # monty
-This is a project of the ALX Software Enginneering Programme
+This is a project from the ALX Software Enginneering Programme

 # More Info